A quads workout should be tough work. But most of the “build big quads” workouts I’ve seen online are pure fake hustle.

 What’s Wrong With Those Moves?

-What’s wrong with those moves is that they represent taking the easy way out.
+What’s wrong with that quads “workout” is that it represents taking the easy way out.

 Also, trying to impress the commercial gym crowd or tricking yourself into thinking you are stronger than you really are plays a part in this too.